Start nomination round Ammodo Science Award 2023

 Deadline for submitting nominations Ammodo Science Award 2023

 Laureates Ammodo Science Award 2023 announced

 1.1 The Ammodo Science Award for groundbreaking research (the Award) is presented biennially by the Ammodo Foundation (Ammodo).

 1.2 The Award is intended to finance new (potentially) groundbreaking research questions generated by existing internationally recognised high quality and groundbreaking research that is being carried out by a group of researchers.
 The research can be international, multi-disciplinary or inter-disciplinary and is carried out (amongst others) at one or more Dutch universities and/or the NWO or KNAW institutes (Knowledge Institutes).

 1.3 For each edition, the Award is given to research projects in two of the four scientific domains (each a Domain) whereby the Domain of Natural Sciences is to be paired with Social Sciences, and likewise, Biomedical Sciences with Humanities.
-For the 2020 edition, the designated Domains are Natural Sciences and Social Sciences.
+For the 2022 edition, the designated Domains are Biomedical Sciences and Humanities.

 1.4 For each edition, the Award consists of two prizes of EUR 1,200,000 (one million two hundred thousand euros).
 One Award of EUR 1,200,000 is available per designated Domain.

 1.5 The Award shall, in accordance with these Regulations, be used in its entirety to finance the research.

 2.1 Each of the rectors of the 14 Universities affiliated to the Association of Universities in the Netherlands (VSNU) may nominate one research project per designated Domain for the relevant edition.